Nicholas Tower

-Nicholas Tower, situated on Independence Square, Port of Spain, Trinidad and Tobago is the fifth tallest building in Trinidad and Tobago.
+Nicholas Towers, situated on Independence Square, Port of Spain, Trinidad and Tobago is the fifth tallest building in Trinidad and Tobago.
 It has an elliptical floor plate and stands 21 floors tall and 88 Meters high.
 Construction was completed in 2003 and each floor, 8000 sqft of space, was rented out at a cost of $96,000 a month (as of 2005).
 It is a blue glass tower.

-The building was constructed on the site of the Trinidad Union Club, a 136-year-old private club., which occupied the penthouse suite of the Nicholas Tower until 2015.
-Currently major tenants of Nicholas Tower include:
+The building was constructed on the site of the Trinidad Union Club, a 136-year-old private club which occupied the penthouse suite of the Nicholas Towers until 2015.
+Major tenants of Nicholas Towers include: